Financial Aid & Scholarships

 Free application for Federal Student Aid (FAFSA)

 The FAFSA is the starting point for receiving federal student aid.
 The FAFSA is FREE, so you should never be charged to complete the application.
 Most colleges require a completed FAFSA to develop financial aid packages and to offer scholarships.
-It is recommended that students begin filling out the FAFSA in early October of their senior year.
-For instructions on how to complete your FAFSA, review the Financial Aid Checklist that you received during your senior meeting.
-This video tutorial is another resource that explains the process of completing the application.
+The FAFSA is currently being overhauled.
+Please stay tuned for guidance on how to complete the revamped FAFSA!

 New York State Aid

 The New York State Tuition Assistance Program (TAP) helps eligible New York residents pay for tuition at approved schools in New York State.
 Because TAP is a grant, it does not have to be paid back.
 The easiest way to apply for TAP funding is through your FAFSA, which directly links to the TAP application.
-Refer to your Financial Aid Checklist and the TAP website for more details.
+Refer to the TAP website for more details.

 New York State also offers a variety of loans, grants, and scholarships, including the Excelsior Scholarship Program and the Scholarships for Academic Excellence.
 Visit the NYS Higher Education Services Corporation website for a comprehensive list of financial aid opportunities.